deepak-kumar-biswal/ec2-patching-workflow/docs/troubleshooting-guide.md

 This guide provides comprehensive troubleshooting information for the Enterprise EC2 Multi-Account Patching Platform, including common issues, diagnostic procedures, and resolution steps.

+For day-2 operations and procedures (approvals, retries, scaling, monitoring), see the Ops Runbook: `docs/runbook-operations.md`.

 ## Table of Contents

 - [Quick Diagnostics](#quick-diagnostics)